February 1, 2013

 Role Model: Remembering Ada Louise Huxtable

-Susan S. Szenasy remembers what the great architecture critic Ada Louise Huxtable meant to her.
+What the great Ada Louise Huxtable meant to me

 I don’t remember the date or the award Ada Louise Huxtable received on that soft spring evening.
 I do recall that we were gathered in the wood-paneled living room of a brownstone on New York City’s Fifth Avenue, where I said to the person about to introduce the legendary architecture critic of the New York Times: “I want to be Ada Louise Huxtable.”
 This was wishful thinking on my part.
 Nobody could be Ada Louise Huxtable: not in her long and productive lifetime, nor after her death.

 At the time I was a young design editor in search of a role model.
 Naturally, I became an avid reader of her columns.
 Powerfully argued, fearlessly precise, and surprisingly humorous, her writings had the kind of intelligent humanity that began to appeal to me when I reached the age of reason.
 So I eagerly absorbed her passionate yet cool-headed arguments for excellence, her ability to connect architecture to the urban form and the politics that shaped both, and her admiration for the most excellent modern buildings (even as she condemned the mediocre facsimiles that grew to dominate our cities).
 Contrary to the modernist dogma hovering over the land during her tenure at the Times in the 1960s and 1970s, the Pulitzer Prize–winning critic had the courage to break ranks and admire historic buildings.
 She understood the necessity of preserving the best designs of bygone times.